UCAS-YanYang/SoBiRL/README.md

 # SoBiRL-Implementation
-Code repository of "Bilevel Reinforcement Learning via the Development of Hyper-gradient without Lower-Level Convexity"
+Code repository of the AISTATS 2025 paper **Bilevel Reinforcement Learning via the Development of Hyper-gradient without Lower-Level Convexity**

 ## Dependencies